liveart/slate/source/index.md

 ### Request fields description
 Field | Description | Type
 ----- | ----------- | ----
+product.id | unique identifier of the product. | string
+product.productColors | _optional_: product colorizable areas list<br/>(only for multicolor products). | array of colorizable area objects
+product.color | hexadecimal value of product color.<br/>_v0.10.6 change: optional_;<br/><small>Added only if product has colors.
+In case of multicolor product - added only if product has one colorizable area only.</small>| string product.colorName | name of product color.<br/>_v0.10.6 change: optional_;<br/><small>Same  behaviour as product.color.</small>| string location.name | name of product location | string location.isFullColor | full color print flag<br/>_added in v0.10.4_ | bool
-id | unique identifier of the product. | string color | hexadecimal value of product color. | string colorName | name of product color. | string name | name of product location | string colors | amount of the colors which are used at the current location | number colorsList | list of hexadecimal values of the colors which are used at the current location. | array designedArea | total area of all decoration objects at the current location (square units). | number designedAreaRect | area of rectangle, containing all objects in location (square units). | number objectCount | total count of all decoration objects at the current location. | number letterings | total count of all text objects at the current location. | number images | total count of all graphic objects at the current location. | number objects | list of decoration objects which are present at the current location. | array type | type of decoration object. | string, possible values: "txt", "svg" and "image" designedArea | area occupied by the object (in square units). | number colors | amount of colors used to colorize the object. | number colorsList | list of RGB colors used to colorize the object. | array size | name of the product size. | string quantity | quantity of the size. | number
+location.colors | legacy amount of the colors which are used at the current location (number) or string "processColors" in case of full print | mixed location.colorsNum | amount of the colors which are used at the current location<br/>_added in v0.10.4_ | number location.colorsList | list of hexadecimal values of the colors which are used at the current location. | array of strings location.designedArea | total area of all decoration objects at the current location (square units). <br/>_v0.10.6 change: optional_;<br/><small>Added only if location has proper design area sizes configration.</small>| number location.designedAreaRect | area of rectangle, containing all objects in location (square units). <br/>_v0.10.6 change: optional_;<br/><small>Same  behaviour as location.designedArea.</small>| number location.objectCount | total count of all decoration objects at the current location. | number location.letterings | total count of all text objects at the current location. | number location.images | total count of all graphic objects at the current location. | number location.objects | list of decoration objects which are present at the current location. | array location.objects.type | type of decoration object.
+Possible values: "txt", "svg" and "image" | string location.objects.text | _optional_: only for text objects - text value | string location.objects.id | _optional_: only for gallery graphic objects - graphics id value | string location.objects.designedArea | area occupied by the object (in square units). <br/>_v0.10.6 change: optional_;<br/><small>Same  behaviour as location.designedArea.</small>| number location.objects.colors | legacy amount of colors used to colorize the object.
+See more in location.colors | mix location.objects.colorsList | list of RGB colors used to colorize the object. | array of strings location.objects.colorsNum | amount of colors used to colorize the object<br/>_added in v0.10.4_ | number location.objects.isFullColor | object full color print flag<br/>_added in v0.10.4_ | bool colorsList | legacy list of hexadecimal values of the colors which are used on all product locations (array of strings).
+If any of locations has full color print - "processColors" (string). | mix colors | legacy amount of colors used on all locations (number).
+If any of locations has full color print - "processColors" (string). | mix namesNumbers | list of names and numbers.
+Empty if current product does not support names/numbers.  | array quantities | quantity of the sizes.
+Also includes entered size values from names/numbers list. | number

 ### Response fields description
 <aside class="notice">